stan-dev/loo/README.md

 __loo__ is an R package that allows users to compute efficient approximate leave-one-out cross-validation for fitted Bayesian models, as well as model weights that can be used to average predictive distributions.

-The __loo__ R package package implements the fast and stable computations for approximate LOO-CV and WAIC from
+The __loo__ package package implements the fast and stable computations for approximate LOO-CV and WAIC from

 * Vehtari, A., Gelman, A., and Gabry, J. (2017).
 Practical Bayesian model evaluation using leave-one-out cross-validation and WAIC.
 _Statistics and Computing_.
 27(5), 1413--1432.
 doi:10.1007/s11222-016-9696-4.
 [Online](https://link.springer.com/article/10.1007/s11222-016-9696-4),
 [arXiv preprint arXiv:1507.04544](https://arxiv.org/abs/1507.04544).

+and computes model weights as described in

 * Yao, Y., Vehtari, A., Simpson, D., and Gelman, A. (2018).
 Using stacking to average Bayesian predictive distributions.
 In Bayesian